digas99/ac1-exercicios/README.md

 alias mars='bash /absolute/path/to/Mars/sh/bash/file/Marsh.sh'
 ```

-3. Open a new terminal abd run the alias in any directory you want and it will open Mars.jar.
+3. Open a new terminal and run the alias in any directory you want and it will open Mars.jar.
 ```
 $ mars
 ```